svarlet/terrascope_case_study/README.template.md

 ]
 ```

-At the same moment, another user may get the following feature flags:
+Another user may simultaneously get the following feature flags:

 ```json
 [